-A draft calculation indicates that each ICM-LAVegMod box will be composed of a grid of 23 x 23 ICM-Morph cells (23 23 = 529 cells 900 m2/box = 476,100 m2 = 0.4761 km2).
-A draft calculation indicates that subdividing the compartments into ~0.5 km2 sub-boxes results in each compartment being divided into 59 sub-elements (on average) and yielding a total of 47,302 boxes.
+A draft calculation indicates that each ICM-LAVegMod grid cells will be composed of a grid of 23 x 23 ICM-Morph pixels (23 \ 23 = 529 pixels \ 900 m/grid cell = 476,100 m = 0.4761 km).
+A draft calculation indicates that subdividing compartments into ~0.5 km sub-units results in each compartment being divided into 59 sub-units (on average) and yielding a total of 47,302 grid cells.
 This number was an overestimate since it does not exclude some of the larger ICM-Hydro compartments from the 2017 ICM that cover the upper Atchafalaya Basin.
 There are two scenarios regarding the way the spatial units for ICM-Hydro, ICM-Morph, and ICM-LAVegMod interact.
-In the simpler of the two scenarios, an ICM-LAVegMod box was a square 690 m on a side with an area of 0.4761 km2 and was completely contained within a single ICM-Hydro compartment.
-In this scenario, the ICM-LAVegMod box contains 529 ICM-Morph cells that are perfectly nested within the vegetation box.
-Figure 22 illustrates the second scenario where a 0.4761 km2 box intersects the boundary between two ICM-Hydro compartments.
+In the simpler of the two scenarios, an ICM-LAVegMod grid cell was a square 690 m on a side with an area of 0.4761 km and was completely contained within a single ICM-Hydro compartment.
+In this scenario, the ICM-LAVegMod grid cell contains 529 ICM-Morph pixels that are perfectly nested within the vegetation grid cell.
+Figure 22 illustrates the second scenario where a 0.4761 km grid cell intersects the boundary between two ICM-Hydro compartments.
 The boundary between two compartments is shown as a thick gray line.
 Note that at the scale of the illustration, only a portion of the compartment is viewable.
 The 30 x 30 m mesh of ICM-Morph is shown as thin black lines.
-Two ICM-LAVegMod boxes are shown, one outlined in red and the other outlined in blue.
-The red box is entirely nested within the lower left ICM-Hydro compartment while the blue box is nested entirely within the upper right ICM-Hydro compartment.
-The ICM-Morph cells to be associated with the red box are shaded red while those to be associated with the blue box are shaded blue.
-The left and bottom (western and southern) boundaries of the red box are coincident with the ICM-Morph mesh.
-Similarly, the right and top (eastern and northern) boundaries of the blue box are coincident with the ICM-Morph mesh.
+Two ICM-LAVegMod grid cells are shown, one outlined in red and the other outlined in blue.
+The red grid cell is entirely nested within the lower left ICM-Hydro compartment while the blue grid cell is nested entirely within the upper right ICM-Hydro compartment.
+The ICM-Morph pixels to be associated with the red grid cell are shaded red while those to be associated with the blue grid cell are shaded blue.
+The left and bottom (western and southern) boundaries of the red grid cell are coincident with the ICM-Morph mesh.
+Similarly, the right and top (eastern and northern) boundaries of the blue grid cell are coincident with the ICM-Morph mesh.

 Figure 22.
-Relationship between ICM-Hydro compartments, ICM-Morph cells, and the proposed ICM-LAVegMod boxes.
-The grey line shows the boundary of an ICM-Hydro compartment; ICM-Morph cells are shown as blue and red shaded pixels; and proposed ICM-LAVegMod box boundaries are shown with darker blue and red lines.
+Relationship between ICM-Hydro compartments, ICM-Morph pixels, and the proposed ICM-LAVegMod grid cells.
+The grey line shows the boundary of an ICM-Hydro compartment; ICM-Morph pixels are shown in blue and red shading; and proposed ICM-LAVegMod grid cell boundaries are shown with darker blue and red lines.

-Note that some ICM-Morph cells intersect the boundary of ICM-Hydro compartments and are associated with two different compartments.
-There were several approaches to dealing with these kinds of cells.
-The simplest approach was to associate each cell with exactly one compartment with which it has the greatest area of intersection.
-This approach requires ICM-Hydro information to be assigned to the correct box.
-Assigning cells in this way simplifies the aggregation of values (elevation, land/water, etc.) from the ICM-Morph to the ICM-LAVegMod boxes.
-A more accurate approach would be to weight an ICM-Morph cell's contribution based on the area of intersection.
+Note that some ICM-Morph pixels intersect the boundary of ICM-Hydro compartments and are associated with two different compartments.
+There were several approaches to dealing with these kinds of pixels.
+The simplest approach was to associate each pixel with exactly one compartment with which it has the greatest area of intersection.
+Assigning pixels in this way simplifies the aggregation of values (elevation, land/water, etc.) from ICM-Morph to ICM-LAVegMod grid cells.
+A more accurate approach would be to weight an ICM-Morph pixel's contribution based on the area of intersection.
 However, this can be computationally expensive.
 The proposed approach will introduce a degree of potential error.
 However, the error is expected to be small overall relative to other sources of uncertainty in the ICM-LAVegMod framework.
 The increased potential error introduced is traded against reduced computational complexity and ICM run time.